Should You Use a Health Insurance Broker?

 Should I use a health insurance broker?

 You should use a health insurance broker if you need help figuring out what the best health insurance option is for you.
-If you have specific health care needs, or if you own a business and need a group policy, a broker could also be useful.
+If you have specific health care needs or if you own a business and need a group policy, a broker can also be useful.

 How can I find health insurance agents near me?